jdd-hub/google_search-ternds/README.md

 Besides specifying the time frame, we also need to specify the geography through the geo parameter. pytrends.build_payload(kw_list, cat=0, timeframe=time_frame, geo='GB', gprop='')

-For this particular project, each of the get_ functions is exected twice.
+For this particular project, each of the get_ functions is executed twice.
 Once to get 30-days of data and a second time to get 90-days of data.
 Both DataFrames feed into to the concat_payloads() with the final output stored in a CSV file.

-The code itself, well commented with each step of the process is printed out on screen for verification along with other specific actions taken such as creating the directory and saving the payloads to CSV file.
+The code itself, well commented with each step of the process printed out on screen for verification along with other specific actions taken such as creating the directory and saving the payloads to CSV file.